 Learning how to play the game of pool for the very first time may seem difficult at first but once you’ve got the basics, I am sure that it will be a lot of fun.
-First, you should identify the type of pool game that you would wish to learn, the most popular ones are the 8ball pool, the 9ball pool, straight pool, and cutthroat pool.
+First, you should identify the type of pool game that you would wish to learn, the most popular ones are the 8ball pool, the 9ball pool, the straight pool, and the cutthroat pool.

 However, the 8ball pool is more popularly played worldwide and that’s what we will mostly be referring to but Whichever game you’ve chosen to learn am sure you’re going to have to learn the basic steps in order to master the game.

 The steps below are the first things I learned when I was young and at an amateur level of the game, by learning those beginner steps everything just got simpler and simpler.

 Once you have gotten yourself familiar with the steps below, you will be playing like a mid-range level player of the game in no time, leaning takes time and a lot of practice so don’t rush the process you gonna get there once you are practicing the steps.
 Here are some beginners friendly pool cues that you can use as well to master the game while not damaging your pocket at the same time.

 How To Hold A Pool Cue?